zigie1000/gshoppingflux/README.md

 # Google Shopping Flux

 Prestashop Module for Google Merchant center.
-Generates a XML feed, so that you can use Google Mercahnt center to advertise for your products.
+Generates a XML feed, so that you can use Google Merchant Center to advertise for your products.

 This feed is also accepted by:
 - [Shopalike](https://visual-meta.com/en/about-us/online-shopping-portals)